vertec-io/smb-techstack/README.md

 - **[`LICENSE`](LICENSE):** Contains the licensing information for the repository.

-Feel free to explore the sections that interest you, and refer to the specific guides and solutions for in-depth information on implementing and managing the SMB Tech Stack.
 ## Contribution

 We welcome contributions from other SMB owners, tech experts, and anyone interested in enhancing the technology landscape for small to medium-sized businesses.
 Feel free to submit pull requests or open issues to discuss potential improvements.